kuzzleio/documentation-old/api-reference/source/includes/_collectionController.md

 }
 ```

-This command allows getting the validation specifications associated to the given index and collection if some specifications has been defined first
+Allows to get the validation specifications associated to the given
+index and collection if some specifications has been defined first.

 ## getUserMapping